yarinraz159/saucedemo---automation/README.md

 This test class performs a scenario where the user logs in, adds products to the cart, and removes a specific product from the cart.

 **> Note:** The framework assumes that the saucedemo web application is accessible at the URL "https://www.saucedemo.com/".
 Make sure the application is running and accessible before running the tests.

 Make sure to update the ChromeDriver path according to your system configuration.

+Feel free to explore the provided test classes and page objects to understand how the framework works and extend it further based on your specific requirements.